oumaymaih/taasim-real-time-mobility-platform/README.md

 > Event-driven Transport-as-a-Service platform for Casablanca urban mobility simulation.

-TaaSim is a distributed Big Data platform designed to simulate and optimize urban transportation systems using real-time stream processing, batch analytics, and machine learning.
+**TaaSim is a distributed Big Data platform designed to simulate and optimize urban transportation systems using real-time stream processing, Geospatial Remapping & Map Matching, batch analytics, and machine learning.**

 The project combines Apache Kafka, Flink, Spark, Cassandra, and FastAPI to process GPS streams, match riders to vehicles, aggregate mobility demand, and forecast transportation patterns at city scale.